BeissingerLab/BeissingerLab.github.io/People.md

 #### Husain Agha, Undergraduate Researcher

-Husain is using genomic prediction methods to quantify the genetic basis for seed amino acid profiles.
-He's also contributing to our work to understand the importance of epistasis in maize.
-He is a Junior majoring in Biology at Mizzou.
+Husain is running greenhouse and simulation experiments to understand the imporance of  gene x gene interactions and our power to map them in our "Epistasis Mapping Populations" (EMPs).
+He is a Junior at Mizzou.

 <br><br><br>